lexbor/docs/source/examples/html/encoding.md

 file
 [lexbor/html/encoding.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/html/encoding.c).
 This program is designed to read an HTML file, determine its character encoding, and print it out.
-The implementation utilizes the Lexbor library, which offers various functions to handle encoding.
+The implementation utilizes the `lexbor` library, which offers various functions to handle encoding.

 ## Overview

-The main function of the example handles command-line input, reads an HTML file, and determines its encoding using the Lexbor library.
+The main function of the example handles command-line input, reads an HTML file, and determines its encoding using the `lexbor` library.
 The code includes a failure handling mechanism and a usage function to guide users on how to execute the program properly.